Ryanb021/reading-notes/201/Read02.md

 This returns the logically opposite value of what it precedes.
 It turns a true into a false, etc..
 When it is used alongside the Equality operator, the negation operator tests whether two values are not equal using the symbols !, !==
 [Source](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)

+#Examples of Comparison Operators

+Strict equality ===

+Strict-non-equality !==

+Less than <

+Greater than >

+Less than or equal to <=

+Greater than or equal to >=

+## In Javascript we have the following conditional statements.
+Use *if* to specify a block of code to be excuted, if a specified condition is true.
+Use *else* to specify a block of code to be executed, if the same condition is false.
+Use *else if* to specify a new condition to test, if the first condtiion is false.